We Go The Extra Distance For Our Clients

 Even with these regulations in place, laws are frequently broken by trucking companies and drivers who are more concerned with profit than safety.

 Our Atlanta trucking attorneys at Ashenden & Associates, P.C., have years of experience standing up for victims of truck accidents due to driver fatigue and negligence across Georgia.
 We will evaluate the number of hours a driver should be on the road, analyze trucking logs and determine whether a trucker is at fault because of driver fatigue.

 We are here to help you get the compensation and support you deserve for an accident caused by the negligent driving practices of a semi-truck or 18-wheeler driver.

 If you have been involved in a truck accident that you believe was caused by driver fatigue, contact our truck accident attorneys at Ashenden & Associates, P.C., to discuss your case.

 Don’t let big trucking companies avoid responsibility for their negligent business practices.
-Call us at 770-394-8909 or fill out our online contact form to speak with an Atlanta truck accident attorney today.
+Call us at 770-394-8909 or fill out our online contact form to speak with a Sandy Springs truck accident attorney today.